Paramis Weekend Retreat, March 30 – April 2, 2018.

 “Better to be a work of art than make a work of art.” – Namgyal Rinpoche

-A Meditation Retreat to Build your Foundations: Easter Long Weekend 2018
+A Meditation Retreat on the Paramis to Build your Foundations: Easter Long Weekend 2018

-Is the Buddhist body of practice or philosophical canon somewhat new to you?
+Are the paramis and the Buddhist body of practice somewhat new to you?
 If so, this course will provide you with fundamental resources around which to develop a practice for the rest of your life.

 Every meditative practice in our tradition, at some point, comes back to the Paramis, also known as the six perfections.
 These form a flawless path that carries us straight to spiritual enlightenment.
 It’s simple, beautiful, and powerful.
 Join us for this three-day weekend to get you squarely and joyfully on this path.